tauh33dkhan/lookback/README.md

 # lookback
-lookback requests to cdx endpoint of wayback web archive with the specified domain to get archived urls:
+lookback makes request to cdx endpoint of wayback web archive with the specified domain to get archived urls

+# usage

+` $ python lookback.py example.com `